 - How many times have you visited our website since becoming a client?

 Gathering information like this can help you find out what your customers are looking for – you might be surprised to find how different it is from what you thought they cared about.

 Use Behavioral Data

-Once your new site launches, you can truly dive in with UCD and respond to their behavioral data to modify your website.
+Once your new site launches, you can truly dive in with GDD and respond to their behavioral data to modify your website.

 Building a website for your users will ultimately lead to more engagement and more leads.
-Give User-Centered Web design a try.
+Give Growth-Driven Web design a try.

 * * *

-Supercharge Your Marketing and Website with User-Centered Web Design – Free eBook
+Supercharge Your Marketing and Website with Growth-Driven Web Design Design – Free eBook

 Need a new digital marketing or web design plan?
 We are a Minneapolis SEO, digital marketing, social media marketing, web design and inbound marketing agency.
 We’re located just outside of Minneapolis.
 Stop on by and get started – and while you’re here, pick up a free honey stick (yes, we love our bee-related theme).